For many of us Christmas is one of happiest times of year.

 - Qapital: This account will allow you to save based on just about any trigger you want, from rounding up spending, scheduled transfers, to saving every time your favorite team wins a football game.

-- Rize Money: A free account that will allow you to save to a goal based savings account.
-Save weekly to your savings and at the end of the year you'll have enough for gifts!
+- SoFi: A free account that will allow you to save to a goal based savings or investing account.
+Either let the app choose how much to save, or set a scheduled amount to save.
+Add to your savings regularly and at the end of the year you’ll have enough for gifts!

 - Capital One 360: We have several accounts with Capital One 360 where we setup goal based accounts.
 One account for taxes, one account for Christmas gifts, and one for the new patio we’re planning on building.